rallepalaveev/romcard/README.md

-The ROMs are organized in 256 banks of 2kB each, numbered #00 to #FF Banks are selected by writing a byte (#00 - #FF) into $C0Nx, where N = 8 + [slot number] When writing to $C0Nx at the same time the ROM chip is also enabled When a bank is selected, its content are seen in the address space $C800-$CFFF To de-enable the ROM chips a write must be performed to address $CFFF or reset executed If a user program is accessing the card, it is important that at the end a write is performed to $CFFF so that the card is deactivated and does not conflict with other hardware, which is using the same address space.
+The ROMs are organized in 256 banks of 2kB each, numbered #00 to #FF Banks are selected by writing a byte (#00 - #FF) into $C0Nx, where N = 8 + [slot number] When writing to $C0Nx at the same time the ROM chip is also enabled When a bank is selected, its contents are seen in the address space $C800-$CFFF To de-enable the ROM chips a write must be performed to address $CFFF or reset executed If a user program is accessing the card, it is important that at the end a write is performed to $CFFF so that the card is deactivated and does not conflict with other hardware, which is using the same address space.
 The 256-byte bootloader is programmed in 2 separate 256x4 bit PROM chips 82S129.